ash0ne/docker-pdf-server/README.md

 ## Why Docker PDF Server?

 I developed this server out of a personal need for a quick, e-book-like viewing experience for my PDF library.
-Unlike document organizers like Paperless-ngx or eBook focused apps like calibre-web,Kavita etc., this server focuses solely on delivering a simple way to upload, browse, search, and access PDF e-books for reading.
+Unlike document organizers like Paperless-ngx or eBook focused apps like Calibre-web, Kavita etc., this server focuses solely on delivering a simple way to upload, browse, search, and access PDF e-books for reading.
 When you click on a PDF, it is served as is.